Posted by Maggie MacLean 3.22.2009

 After the Gaspee Affair in 1775, in which his family was accused of involvement in burning a British revenue ship, Nathanael began to take an interest in the growing discontent in the colonies.
 It was this interest that led him to the military, a choice that was in conflict with his religious upbringing.

-Catherine hadn't yet settled into a comfortable life with her husband.
+Catherine had not yet settled into a comfortable life with her husband.
 She was still dreaming of spending cold winter nights with him, reading to each other by the firelight, surrounded by their children.
 Catherine was energetic and independent, but she looked to her husband to take charge and make the decisions.
 With his involvement in the war, she would have to assume that role.

 Greene - a pacifist Quaker with a limited education who suffered from recurring bouts of asthma and a limp caused by a childhood affliction - seemed an unlikely person to become known as a Revolutionary War hero.
 But his abilities as a leader were quickly recognized, and in 1775 his historic military career began.